 About Our Product

 Advanced Conservation Technology (ACT) manufactures Hot Water Recirculation Systems that deliver hot water on demand, reduce water waste, and conserve energy.
 ACT, Inc.'s recirculating hot water pumps send cold water in the plumbing back to the hot water heater, via the cold water, or dedicated return line, while simultaneously bringing hot water to all fixtures on the line, in a matter of seconds.
-Unlike other hot water recirculation pumps, the ACT, Inc. D'MAND Kontrol® pump does not allow hot water into the cold water line, and delivers hot water to the furthest fixtures on user-demand, rather than relying on a timer activated system.
+Unlike other hot water recirculation pumps, the ACT, Inc. D'MAND Kontrols® pump does not allow hot water into the cold water line, and delivers hot water to the furthest fixtures on user-demand, rather than relying on a timer activated system.

 Because ACT, Inc. utilizes electronic control recirculation systems we save the user money, whereas other pumps that utilize timer based recirculation systems cost the user hundreds of dollars in energy expenses every year.
-The ACT, Inc. D'MAND Kontrol® recirculation system saves water by reducing the user's wait time for hot water and thus reduces the water wasted down the drain.
+The ACT, Inc. D'MAND Kontrols® recirculation system saves water by reducing the user's wait time for hot water and thus reduces the water wasted down the drain.
 ACT, Inc.'s hot water recirculation systems reduce energy use by diminishing the amount of unused water wasted down a drain, thus cutting on sewage and treatment costs.
 The average home only uses hot water for less than 1 hour a day, so why waste money waiting for it or recirculating hot water when no one is using it?

 Invest in the Future®